Njuelle/how-to-dashboard/Big_query.md

 Data-studio will ask you to add a data-source.
 Choose "CREATE NEW DATA SOURCE" and validate by clicking on the "ADD TO REPORT" button.
 Now choose BigQuery on the list on left side.
 Find your project we just created and choose the data set.
 And finnaly choose the table you want add to Data-studio.
 Validate by clicking on the "CONNECT" button on the top right corner.

 You will see a summary of your table (it's possible to change the type of your fields here).
 We need to tell to Data-studio what kind of aggregation we want for the ```level``` field.
-By default it's set to "sum" but we want an "Average" aggregation so, pick this choice.
+By default it's set to "Sum" but we want an "Average" aggregation so, pick this choice.
 Also we want the chart is indexing by hours.
 Choose "Date Hour" for the type of the ```timestamp``` field.

 ![BigQuery-config-data](img/bigquery5.png)